nimedev/angularjs-ts/README.md

 # cd to your project folder
 npm run build-test
 ```
-Put all in `client/dist` folder ready to be served.
+Put all in `dist` folder ready to be served.

 ```sh
 # cd to your project folder